 Assign the right manager

-It is very possible that this will be a teenage employee's first or second job so a working environment may still be a relatively new and foreign concept.
-If they're only working part-time, it's also possible they're still in full-time education so a manager that understands this transition will help a young employee adjust.
+It is very possible that this will be a teenage staff member's first or second job so a working environment may still be a relatively new and foreign concept.
+If they're only working part-time, it's also possible they're still in full-time education so a manager that understands this transition will help a young staff member adjust.

 Some people will think a young manager is a good fit to mentor young employees, but others will say that experience will be most useful.
 We think that age doesn't really matter and the best managers for the under 20s are those who listen to them, and are quick to provide support and feedback where needed.